dude-with-the-long-username/wallhaven-automator/README.md

   - To run with GUI (browser window):
     - set value of `headless` variable to `False` in program

+### Make Program executable from anywhere

+- Add `#!/usr/bin/python` to the top of the file
+- Make script executable
+	- `chmod +x favouriter.py`
+- Create a symbolic link to your script-name.py from `/usr/local/bin`
+	- `ln -s <full-path-to-favouriter.py> /usr/local/bin/wallauto`  (can replace `wallauto` with any command name you want)
+- Call `wallauto` from terminal.
 ## 🏗 In the works

 - Download all your favourited wallpapers